-Serbia: Kostolac B3 lignite plant loan agreement bypasses public debate and contains unacceptable conditions16.
-January 2015. / News Serbia Energy
+Serbia: Kostolac B3 lignite plant loan agreement bypasses public debate and contains unacceptable conditions, News Serbia Energy

 The Serbian parliament will on Monday vote on the ratification of a USD 608 million loan agreement from the China ExIm Bank for the construction of the 350 MW Kostolac B3 lignite power plant by Chinese company CMEC.